marioc8/simple-terminal/README.md

 - st-anysize-0.8.1.diff
 ```
 This patch allows st to resize to any pixel size, makes the inner border size dynamic,
-nd centers the content of the terminal so that the left/right and top/bottom borders are balanced.
+and centers the content of the terminal so that the left/right and top/bottom borders are balanced.
-ith this patch, st on a tiling WM will always fill the entire space allocated to it.
+With this patch, st on a tiling WM will always fill the entire space allocated to it.
 ```

 - st-clipboard-0.8.3.diff